YPD-HG/sdss-galaxy-analysis/README.md

 - The two galaxy populations have significantly different u − r values, confirming that one group is actively forming stars while the other is passive.
 - The mean u − r color decreases with increasing redshift, showing that galaxies were bluer and more star-forming in the past.

-This reproduces the observed decline of cosmic star formation with time.
+This reproduces the observed decline of cosmic star formation over time.

 ---